TYPE 2 DIABETES OVERVIEW

 If you take insulin, it may be possible to reduce your insulin dose before exercising to avoid developing low blood glucose.
 A physician, diabetes educator, dietitian or exercise physiologist can help to determine the best way to adjust your insulin dose before, during, and after exercising.

 TYPE 2 DIABETES AND ALCOHOL

-Drinking a moderate amount of alcohol (up to 1 serving per day for women, up to 2 servings per day for men) with food does not affect blood glucose levels significantly.
+Drinking a moderate amount of alcohol (up to one serving per day for women, up to two servings per day for men) with food does not affect blood glucose levels significantly.
 Alcohol may cause a slight rise in blood glucose, followed hours later by a decrease in the blood glucose level.
 As a result, it is important to monitor blood glucose response to alcohol to determine if any changes in insulin doses are needed.